 When I took a two-week trip to Asia, there was hardly any work that needed to be offloaded while I was gone.
-Show that you can leave without putting your company in a bad situation.

 Next, present the value of travel to your company if they do not already understand how it personally benefits you and them (everyone is different—and that’s okay).

-You can bring value to your company by exposing yourself to different cultures, seeing other parts of the world, and taking on the grit that international travel requires.
+You can bring value to your company by exposing yourself to different cultures, seeing other parts of the world and taking on the grit that international travel requires.
 Here are examples of how travel can add value to your company.

 Travel teaches you how to handle uncomfortable situations

 In an interview many years ago I was asked how my study abroad experience in college prepared me for the job I wanted.
-I could have easily talked about the communications course I took in Paris, but instead I said that I learned how to handle myself in uncomfortable situations.
+I could have easily talked about the communications course I took in Paris, but instead, I said that I learned how to handle myself in uncomfortable situations.